Mission & History

 The Hope Squad became part of the daily routine in Provo City School District.
 Curriculum was developed in partnership with a local mental health agency, University of Utah, and Brigham Young University.
 The psychology department at Brigham Young University spent three years researching children’s stories to complement the elementary Jr. Hope Squad program, which focuses on mental wellness, anti-bullying, and resilience.

 Dr. Hudnall was invited to testify to the United States Surgeon General, Dr. David Satcher, on suicide in Utah and the Hope Squad program.
 Because of this presentation, he was invited to present to the U.S. Department of Health and asked by President Obama’s team to present with Dr. Richard McKean from SAMHSA.

-Hope Squads are now in over 950 schools across 31 states and Canada.
-During the sixteen years since Timpview High School started a Hope Squad, the school has not lost a student to suicide.
+Hope Squads are now in over 1,000 schools across 34 states and Canada.
+During the seventeen years since Timpview High School started a Hope Squad, the school has not lost a student to suicide.
 And as Hope Squad grows, we will continue to spread hope and save more lives.